jeremyneveu/m2-npac-grac/chapters/en/01_FLRW_metric.md

 :::{important} Where are the units?
 The distance element $\dd s$ has the dimension of a length, so do all the terms in equation [](#FLRW-metric).

-Some works propose that the scale factor is a dimensionless function of time, and that $\sigma$ retains the dimension of a length, normalized by $a(t)$.
-This makes it possible to define everything, in particular by assuming that today the scale factor is $a_0=1$, but then we need to redefine $k$ and give it the unit of curvature (inverse of distance squared).
+Some textbooks propose that the scale factor is a dimensionless function of time, and that $\sigma$ retains the dimension of a length, normalized by $a(t)$.
+This makes it possible to define everything in particular by assuming that today the scale factor is $a_0=1$, but then we need to redefine $k$ and give it the unit of curvature (inverse of distance squared).

 In this course, we'll be dealing extensively with distances in cosmology, and in this case it's more convenient to think of the scale factor as homogeneous to a length, and the spatial coordinates $\vec \sigma$ as a dimensionless vector.
 The curvature parameter $k$ is then also a dimensionless integer.